Ashley Williams (Mass Effect): Mass Effect

-Ashley is the sole survivor of her squad following a surprise attack by the Geth on the human colony world Eden Prime, and joins Shepard's squad during the SSV Normandy's first mission, replacing Corporal Richard L. Jenkins who was killed in action earlier.
+Ashley is the sole survivor of her squad following a surprise attack by the Geth on the human colony world Eden Prime, and joins Shepard's squad during the Normandy's first mission, replacing Corporal Richard L. Jenkins who was killed in action earlier.
 Later in the game, on the planet Virmire, Ashley along with Kaidan will opt to assist a salarian commando unit in their assault on Saren's laboratory complex to destroy data for the genophage cure.
 Prior to the assault, Ashley may intervene and fatally shoot krogan squadmate Urdnot Wrex from behind after he draws a gun at Shepard in a confrontation about the genophage cure, if he is not convinced to stand down.
 This may occur with a direct order, or after Wrex refuses to continue the discussion.
 During the assault, the player is confronted with a choice that may result in Ashley being killed when a nuclear warhead is detonated.
 If she is sacrificed, later dialogue indicates that the salarian and turian governments have awarded her their most highest medals, honoring her sacrifice for soldiers not even of her own species.